executablebooks/meta/docs/dev-conventions.md

 - `🗑️ DEPRECATE:` (`:wastebasket:`) — mark some code as deprecated (for removal in a later release).
 The future version when it will be removed should also be specified, and (if applicable) what will replace it.
 - `🔀 MERGE:` (`:twisted_rightwards_arrows:`) — for a merge commit (then all commits within the merge should be categorised)
 - `❓ OTHER:` (`:question:`) — anything not covered above (use as a last resort!).

+This list is loosely in order of priority, e.g. a commit that is both a bug fix and back-incompatible should be categorised as `BREAKING` not `FIX`.

 (dev/releases)=